tlberglund/theological-examination/exam.md

 4. What is meant by imputation?
 5. How did the fall affect our will?
 6. **What is meant by total depravity?**
+Every part of the human person is affected by sin.

 7. **How am I involved in Adam's first sin?**
+God was pleased to represent all human beings in Adam, as if to federate the disposition of all people in one head.
+See [Romans 5:12-21](http://www.esvbible.org/Romans+5%3A12-21/).

 8. **Are you committed to the doctrine of Total Depravity?**
+Yes.

 ### Chapter 7: God's Covenant with Man

 1. What is a covenant in terms of God's relationship with man?
 2. **What is meant by the Covenant of Works?**
+The agreement God made with Adam wherein God would preserve Adam's life if Adam would obey God.

 3. **The Covenant of Grace?**
+The agreement God made with Adam wherein God would save Adam's race from their sin.
+Put in the language of the Larger Caetchism (question 30), God, "of his mere love and mercy delivers his elect out of it, and brings them into an estate of salvation."

 4. What are the various administrations of the covenant?
 5. What are the signs and seals of the Covenant?
 6. **Have your children been baptized?**
+All three of them, yo.

 7. **Are you committed to Covenant Theology?**
+Yes.
+I take this phrase to mean that "covenant" is a useful theological concept with which to explain redemptive history.
+A covenant is an agreement in which God engages with his people.
+Hisorically he has used locally recognizable forms to enact these covenants (e.g., [Gen 15:7-21](http://www.esvbible.org/Genesis+15%3A7-21/)).

 ### Chapter 8: Christ the Mediator